Mixed Breeds

 Shepweilers are a large bundle of energy that needs your love and attention, but would one of these rambunctious cuties be the right choice for your family?

-• The Shepweiler is a friendly, fun-loving large dog that gets along with children
+• The Shepweiler is an affectionate, friendly, fun-loving large dog that gets along with children

 • They get along with other pets as long as they’re properly socialized.